Medical and Public Health

-Medical and Public Health Art in Tanzania partners with clinics and hospitals in the Dar es Salaam area to provide medical projects for volunteers who are either fully qualified doctors/nurses or currently in Med School.
-Around 2 weeks ago, Katja, a nurse from Norway, arrived in Tanzania and has been volunteering at the Faraja Dispensary – a local clinic in Madale, less than a 10-minute walk from the AIT compound.
+Art in Tanzania partners with clinics and hospitals in the Dar es Salaam area to provide medical projects for volunteers who are either fully qualified doctors or nurses, or currently in Medical School.
+Around two weeks ago, Katja, a nurse from Norway, arrived in Tanzania and has been volunteering at the Faraja Dispensary, a local clinic in Madale, less than a 10-minute walk from the AIT compound.

-The Faraja Dispensary is a private clinic that deals with minor surgical procedures and general clinical services such as HIV/AIDS prevention, growth monitoring, child health care services, etc. Malaria diagnosis and treatment were noted as the most common problem dealt with at the clinic.
-Last week I, along with a fellow media and journalism intern, were able to assist Katja to the clinic to see observe what happens on a typical day.
-She has mainly been performing injection procedures to treat diseases such as malaria.
-On Fridays, Katja works alongside nurses, assisting with the health care of children in the mother and baby unit of the dispensary.
-I got to speak to one of the head doctors in the clinic to learn a little more about the dispensary and some of the issues it deals with.
+I had the opportunity to speak with one of the head doctors at the clinic to learn more about the dispensary and some of the issues it addresses.
 The clinic is usually at its busiest at night, with doctors and nurses treating injuries resulting from road accidents.
-With the clinical facilities enabling only the treatment of minor injuries, patients with more serious problems are usually referred to a public hospital, obtaining more technical facilities and instruments of a higher quality.
+With the clinical facilities only enabling the treatment of minor injuries, patients with more serious problems are usually referred to a public hospital, which offers more advanced facilities and higher-quality instruments.
 Problems faced with transferring patients from the Faraja Dispensary to a hospital of higher standards is the availability of transport.
 Ambulances are not an option for patients from the Faraja Dispensary; therefore, public transport seems to be the only viable option.
 The patient, then, is responsible for covering the transport cost.
-The cost of health care on top of transport fees is one of the issues many residents face.
-However, compared to larger scale hospitals and clinics, Faraja Dispensary is one of the cheaper health services in the Madale area.
+The cost of healthcare, in addition to transport fees, is one of the issues many residents face.
+However, compared to larger-scale hospitals and clinics, Faraja Dispensary is one of the more affordable health services in the Madale area.
 They offer many free vaccinations, and the cost of medicine is somewhat affordable for the residents.
-Art in Tanzania offers numerous projects involving medical and health care.
-As well as working with many hospitals and clinics, volunteers can provide community care and health teaching & training to schools and villages in the Dar es Salaam area.
-They can help and assist clinic staff, as many are understaffed, and they can gain valuable medical experience in an environment different from the norm.
-One of the most significant ongoing projects is the HIV/AIDS awareness seminars in which volunteers can raise awareness of these issues to the local community.
-If you would like to read more about some of the medical projects Art in Tanzania offers, please do not hesitate to visit our website!

 Asante sana,